NerdNu/NerdPerf/README.md

 No authentication or authorisation of client connections is performed.
-Therefore, it is advisable to configure `NerdPerf` to bind `localhost` (the default) rather than an externally accessible IP address if you are concerned about the performance impact of unrestricted statistics queries.
+Therefore, it is advisable to configure `NerdPerf` to bind `localhost` (the default) rather than an externally accessible IP address if you are concerned about the performance impact of unrestricted metrics queries.

 Testing